Atharvnagar007/Problems/README.md

 # Problems
-Some practice problems are added here codeforces
+Some problems are added here of different platforms.